 The discovery of the topological nature of distributed computing provides a new perspective on the area and represents one of the most striking examples, possibly in all of applied mathematics, of the use of topological structures to quantify natural computational phenomena.

 Eugene L. Lawler Award for Humanitarian Contributions within Computer Science and Informatics (with ACM):

 For his leadership in the creation of open source software, Analyzer and Martus, that enables human rights groups to securely collect, safeguard, organize, disseminate, and conduct statistical analysis of human rights abuses.
-Martus and Analyzer have been used by NGO's in Afghanistan, Guatemala, Sierra Leone, Ghana, the Philippines, Sri Lanka and the United States.
+Martus and Analyzer have been used by NGO's in Guatemala, Sierra Leone, Ghana, the Philippines, Sri Lanka and the United States.
 Dr. Ball demonstrates a vision of technology used in the service of humanity.

 SIGACT Distinguished Service Award: